 Anthony is currently a second-year Public Health (BS) major at American University with a minor in Health Promotion.
 Anthony looks forward to gaining experience and insight into different focuses within the fields of public health, health promotion, and psychology during his time in the Behavior Health and Well-being Lab.
 After graduation, Anthony hopes to pursue his Master of Public Health degree and enlist in the United States Public Health Service Commissioned Corps.

-Lydecker, J. A., Cotter, E. W., & Grilo, C. M. (In press, accepted August 3, 2019).
-Associations of Weight Bias with Disordered Eating among Latino and White Men.
+Lydecker, J. A., Cotter, E. W., & Grilo, C. M. (2019) Associations of Weight Bias with Disordered Eating among Latino and White Men.
 Obesity.

 Cotter, E. W. & Kelly, N. R. (2018).
 Stress-related eating, mindfulness, and obesity.
 Health Psychology, 37, 516 - 525.

 Kelly, N. R.; Cotter, E. W.; & Guidinger, C. (2018).
 Men who engage in both Objective and Subjective Binge Eating Have the Highest Psychological and Medical Comorbidities.
 Eating Behaviors, 30, 115 – 119

 Lydecker, J. A., Cotter, E. W., Palmberg, A. A., Simpson, C., Kwitowski, M., White, K., & Mazzeo, S. E. (2016).
 Does this Tweet make me look fat?
 A content analysis of fat stigma on Twitter.
 Eating and Weight Disorders - Studies on Anorexia, Bulimia and Obesity, 21, 229 – 235.